 The entire set of student records is provided as a parameter to the method.
 Because StudentRecordExchanges can be very large in size, the method invocation may span multiple SIF_ServiceInput packets.
 The packetizing rules described by SIF Zone Services apply.

-illustrates a brokerage calling the PublishStudentRecordExchange method of a publisher agent at the sending agency, which implements the SREPublisher service (step ).
+Figure 5 illustrates a brokerage calling the PublishStudentRecordExchange method of a publisher agent at the sending agency, which implements the SREPublisher service (step ).
 The publisher agent issues SIF_Requests to its local zone to construct a StudentRecordExchange object set (step ) or otherwise obtains the data according to its business rules.
 The results are returned back to the brokerage agent (step ).
 The brokerage then calls the ConsumeStudentRecordExchange method of a consumer agent at the receiving agency (step ) to deliver the data to its destination.
 No data is returned in the response to this method (step ), but it may contain a SIF_Error if an error occurred at the receiving agency.